Frequently Asked Questions about Sword & Spirit Seminary

 To help students succeed, course units often provide study guides conveying what to expect in quizzes.
 Quiz results are provided upon quiz completions, and unit quiz questions are often repeated in midterms and finals.

-Each course is provided a code to help identify its level of difficulty E= Easy, C= Comfortable, R= Rigorous.
-And we are always happy to advise students individually.
+Each course is provided a code to help identify its level of difficulty E= Easy, C= Comfortable, R= Rigorous, F= Formidable.
+And we are always happy to advise students individually on the difficulty level of any particular course.

 Skills needed are standard reading comprehension, ability to study for passing quizzes, and ability to compose and post comments on forums.
 Composition ability is needed for writing short sermons, the Master’s Thesis, and the Doctorate Dissertation.